tdon1407/resin_wifi/README.md

 Given these results, it is probable that most dongles with *Atheros* or *Ralink* chipsets will work.

-The following dongles are known **not** to work (as the driver is not friendly with access point mode or Network Manager):
+The following dongles are known **not** to work (as the driver is not friendly with access point mode or NetworkManager):

 * Official Raspberry Pi dongle (BCM43143 chip)
 * Addon NWU276 (Mediatek MT7601 chip)